far-almanac/parse-nasr-data/README.md

 # Parse the 56 Day NASR Subscription Data with Ruby

-> Work in progress.

-## Goal

 This is a work in progress.
-The long-term goal of this project is to use Ruby to parse the 56 Day NASR Subscription Data and create logical Ruby objects out of everything contained therein.

 The short term goal is to parse a few of the available fields in order to produce data for the [airports-api][1].

+The basic premise of parsing the [NASR data][2] with Ruby could branch easily out to its own project.

 ## Source Data